 Virginia federal and state representatives and candidates running for office.
 All current state and federal representatives are automatically ex-officio members of the Virginia onAir Advisory Board.

-Our partner’s problem is that politicians and their staff don’t have the time expertise, tools, or budget to design, develop, and maintain a comprehensive web presence.
+Most politicians and their staff don’t have the time expertise, tools, or budget to design, develop, and maintain a comprehensive web presence.
 Currently, politicians need to utilize many web sources and social media networks to engage citizens.
 We provide the tools to solve this problem.

 Katlyn Weiser is a senior at George Mason University majoring in Government and International Politics.
 Katlyn is the founder and president of the GMU Virginia21 chapter and Chair of the VA21 student advisory board.
 Katlyn is a former GMU senator in Student Government and is currently Undersecretary for Academic Affairs.
 Katlyn has interned for U.S. Senators Heidi Heitkamp of North Dakota, Debbie Stabenow of Michigan, and Bob Casey of Pennsylvania.
 She has also interned for the Almanac of Virginia Politics published by George Mason University.